 1) Documents: Notification response rate

-All of your organisations' documented procedures for identifying, collecting, storing, maintaining and amending quality and technical records are essential for keeping a healthy quality management system.
+All of your documented procedures for identifying, collecting, storing, maintaining and amending quality and technical records are essential for keeping a healthy quality management system.
 But how do you know whether these procedures and records are being followed by all employees?